sayadennis/sayadennis.github.io/_projects/1_methylation.md

 #### The Big Picture

-How does DNA methylation—a critical epigenetic process—shape breast cancer development?
-Tumor-adjacent "normal" (AN) tissue often acts as a reference point for studying cancer-related changes, but is it truly normal?
-Could these epigenetic profiles hint at cancer predisposition, or are they altered in response to the tumor itself?
+What does DNA methylation—a critical epigenetic process—tell us about breast cancer development?
+Tumor-adjacent normal tissue often acts as a reference point for studying cancer-related changes, but is it truly normal?
+Some studies have shown that RNA expression of tumor-adjacent normal tissues resembles tumor in some ways.
+Do epigenetics show a similar trend?
+Moreover, could these epigenetic profiles hint at cancer predisposition, or are they altered in response to the tumor itself?

 #### What We Did